lynx-x-ray-observatory/soxs/doc/source/users_guide/general_info.rst

 which has a default of ``None``, but if set to an integer will use this value as a random seed.

-For example, to generate photon energies from a :class:`~soxs.spectra.Spectrum` object using the :meth:`~soxs.spectra.Spectrum.generate_energies` method, one would set the random seed in this way:
+For example, to generate photon energies from a :class:`~soxs.spectra.base.Spectrum` object using the :meth:`~soxs.spectra.base.Spectrum.generate_energies` method, one would set the random seed in this way:

 .. code-block:: python